superpowers04/Figura/README.md

 # Plans
 Plans for the future of Figura include

--Functional Shaders
+1. Functional Shaders
   - Allowing users to write their own shaders for avatars/parts of avatars

--Writing Blender Compatibility Scripts for animations, model creation purely in Blender, etc.
+2. Writing Blender Compatibility Scripts.
+  - Support for exporting animation files, possibly blendshapes, and more(?).